 The numerical display shows the current duty (or configuration) number selected.
 Each system manual is supplied with a DUTY LISTING for a given application.
-Please refer to the DUTY LISTING at the rear of the manual for a description of the duties.
+Please refer to Section 8.4.
+"RCI System Configuration Sheet / Duty Listing at the rear of the manual for a description of the duties.
 A plastic encapsulated version is also supplied with the system for the crane operator's quick reference in the cabin.